Error-tolerant witnessing of divergences in classical and quantum statistical complexity

-We observe that $ C^{m}_{q} $ and $ C^{s}_{q} $ lie close to the estimated theoretical range of statistical complexity values (see Methods).
-The slight discrepancy between the $m$ and $s$ values primarily arises from small repeatability errors in the experimental simulator settings, and from the fact that the calculated fixed point states do not exactly satisfy $\mathcal{E}_j(\rho^{m}_i) = \Gamma^{m}_{ij} \rho^{m}_j$ for $j={0,1}$ (see Methods).
+We observe that $ C^{m}_{q} $ and $ C^{s}_{q} $ lie close to the estimated theoretical range of statistical complexity values (see Appendix~\ref{App4}).
+The slight discrepancy between the $m$ and $s$ values primarily arises from small repeatability errors in the experimental simulator settings, and from the fact that the calculated fixed point states do not exactly satisfy $\mathcal{E}_j(\rho^{m}_i) = \Gamma^{m}_{ij} \rho^{m}_j$ for $j={0,1}$ (see Appendix~\ref{App3}).